youssef2323/ai-ml-bigdata-cv-project-readmes/covid-19-real-time-analysis/README.md

 ## Project Overview
 This project involves the development of a real-time data analysis pipeline for COVID-19 data using Apache Kafka and Apache Spark.
 The data is ingested in real-time using Kafka, processed and analyzed with Spark, and then managed and visualized with phpMyAdmin.

+⚠️ **Note**: The full source code for this project is private.
+If you are interested in viewing the code, feel free to reach out via [yi559668@gmail.com].

 ## Technologies Used
 - **Apache Kafka**: Used for data ingestion and real-time streaming.
 - **Apache Spark**: Utilized for processing and analyzing large datasets.